Decibel Chart: Decibel Levels of Common Sounds

 Last updated:

-Decibel levels of common sounds, with exposure risk per NIOSH recommended limits
+Decibel chart of common sounds in decibels, with exposure risk per NIOSH recommended limits

 Sound Level (dB) Where Hearing risk Source